 How can I get involved?

 Pop your name down here and we will give you a ring!
-This call takes approximately 20 minutes and is a great chance for us to get to know you, and you us.
-After this point you will be booked into an interview.
-These run in Adelaide, Sydney, Melbourne and Wollongong or can be conducted Online, and take approximately 2 hours.
+This call takes approximately 20 minutes and is a great chance for us to get to know you, and for you to get to know us.
+After this point you may be booked into the next stage of our recruitment process, an interview.
+These run in Adelaide, Sydney, Melbourne, Wollongong, Newcastle and Canberra, or can be conducted online, and take approximately 2 hours.

 After your interview, you’ll be sent an offer or a rejection within a week.
 At this point, you need to pay your deposit and sign your service agreement and that’s it!
 You’re locked in!
 Information will then come to you via email and Facebook, and you’ll be required to attend a pre-depature session in either Adelaide or Sydney.